CoderByBlood/whisper-cms/docs/design-decisions.md

 ## Database

-### Decision: PostgreSQL Database is the datastore for structured data
+### Decision: libSQL/SQLite is the datastore for structured data

-**Rationale:** PostgreSQL's mature and scalable functionality around full text searching, native JSON storage and indexing, compile-time checked rust drivers, and cryptography most closely aligns with the project's priorities.
+**Rationale:** Rust's SQLite implementation in libSQL builds upon the mature and scalable functionality around the original SQLite.
+It supports full text searching, native JSON storage and indexing, compile-time checked rust drivers, and cryptography most closely aligns with the project's priorities.

 #### Alternatives Considered

+- PostgreSQL: Although extremely performant and can scale, requires a separate server and is more appropriate for a higher write to read ratio
-- MySQL: Although is performant, PostgreSQL is faster at scale
+- MySQL: Although is performant, same rational as PostgreSQL as the reads will several orders of magnitude out weigh the writes
-- SQLite: Missing key features and has scaling limitations
+- SQLite: Missing key features like full text search and has scaling limitations should you need to run the database as a separate server
 - MongoDB: CMS's have relational- and document-based requirements, given the heavy querying for rendering and administering, a relational database is better suited